learnitmyway/rxjs-playground/README.md

 ### ourOwnObservable

-- click the page and view the event.
-Unsubscribes after 2 seconds
+- click the page and view the event